modernish/modernish/README.md

   [`match`](#user-content-string-tests).)
 * `BUG_EVALCOBR`: `break` and `continue` do not work if they are within `eval`.
   (pdksh; mksh \< R55 2017/04/12; a variant exists on FreeBSD sh \< 10.3)
-* `BUG_FNREDIRP`: I/O redirections on function definitions are forgotten if the function is called as part of a pipeline with at least one `|`. (bash 2.05b)
 * `BUG_FNSUBSH`: Function definitions within subshells (including command substitutions) are ignored if a function by the same name exists in the main shell, so the wrong function is executed. `unset -f` is also silently